richardcom/tp/docs/DeveloperGuide.md

 ### Deleting a problem report

-1. Deleting a problem report using `deleteProblemReport`
+1. Deleting a problem report using `deletepr`

     1. Prerequisites: view all reports using the `view` command.
 Multiple reports in the list.

-    1. Test case: `deleteProblemReport 1`
+    1. Test case: `deletepr 1`
        Expected: The details of the deleted report is shown in the status bar.

-    1. Test case: `deleteProblemReport 0`
+    1. Test case: `deletepr 0`
        Expected: Invalid command format.

-    1. Other incorrect commands to try: `deleteProblemReport -1`, `deleteProblemReport`, etc.
+    1. Other incorrect commands to try: `deletepr -1`, `deletepr`, etc.

 ### Finding a problem report